 The emotional IQ of a person determines the ease and comfort with which they can communicate.
 A person who is emotionally mature will be able to communicate effectively.
-On the oth be able to communicate effectively.
 On the other hand, people who let their emotions take over will face certain difficulties.